 The Groundwork gathering will include virtual learning opportunities that are designed to be reflective and spark dialogue and action.
 The session formats are described below.
-Each session will also be part of one of our content tracks.
+Each session will also be part of one of our learning tracks.

 Armchair Travel Tours

-Asynchronous; Pre-recorded video or audio file
+Asynchronous (pre-recorded video or audio file)

-Armchair Travel Tour presenter swill take you on a virtual tour of their program, organization, project or community to provide a glimpse of their community embedded work in action, and how they are responding to the pandemic and movements of our time.
+Armchair Travel Tour presenters will take you on a virtual tour of their program, organization, project or community to provide a glimpse of their community embedded work in action, and how they are responding to the pandemic and movements of our time.
 Presenters will:

 Be real, reflective, and transparent about their process—the good, the bad, and the ugly.
 They will share what questions and considerations are driving their work, what they and their collaborators are learning along the way, what is still challenging, and how their are continuing to adapt.

-Directly include the voices of their colleagues, participants, partners, and community in their storytelling.
+Include the voices of their colleagues, participants, partners, and community in their storytelling.

-Synchronous; Hands-on art making and reflective practice
+Live; Hands-on art making and reflective practice

 The pandemic has required teaching artists to adapt their practice quickly while also continuing to provide vital support and connection for their students and communities.
 Make/Think/Share Studio presenters will lead participants through hands-on creative practices (in various artistic disciplines) that integrate reflection to foster deeper connections, encourage personal storytelling, and/or promote healing.